Kiteboarding in Lo Stagnone, a recipe for perfection

 So where to rig up?

-If you’re staying with one of the kiteboarding schools around Birgi Vecchi just in the main bit in front of the lagoon, you can use their bigger launching and landing area.
+If you’re in for kiteboarding lessons, you’ll be probably staying with one of the schools around Birgi Vecchi just in the main bit in front of the lagoon.
+You can use their bigger launching and landing area.
 That’s really helpful especially for the beginners.
 Otherwise pumping up your kite and finding a good launching spot could get a bit tricky although there are other smaller beaches to launch from.

-There are 5 main kitespots in Lo Stagnone favoured by the locals and the local kiteschools.
+There are 5 main kiteboarding spots in Lo Stagnone favoured by the locals and the local kite schools.

 Salina Wall at Isola Grande – It actually takes a bit of an effort to ride up to this kitespot, but it totally pays off at the end.
 Salina Wall is located on the west side of the lagoon, just next to Isola Grande.